vedph/cadmus-doc/frontend/dev/app-setup.md

 ng add @angular/localize
 ```

->For Angular Material, use a custom theme or pick the theme you prefer, answer Yes when prompted to setup global typography styles, and accept the default "Include and enable animations" option.
+>For Angular Material, use a custom theme or pick the theme you prefer, and answer Yes when prompted to setup global typography styles.
 After installing, be sure that there is no prebuilt Angular Material style set in `angular.json`.
 The localization package instead is a development package which is required by some localization-ready components such as the authentication libraries (`@myrmidon/auth-jwt-*`).
 You can also just add the NPM package via `npm -i --save-dev @angular/localize`.

 💡 The `$localize` function should be defined when running the schematics `ng add @angular/localize`.
 If you did not run it, or you have legacy code from older CLI apps, it might happen that you are missing some of the changes done by it.
 In this case, you might get an undefined error at runtime (or build time) for `$localize`, or an error like this: